Fluoride Treatment Facts

 Proper fluoride treatment will strengthen the enamel and make your teeth more resistant to cavities, which is why every dental professional is in agreement when it comes to practicing this treatment for their own patients.

 At the offices of Joshua M. Ignatowicz, we take every patient’s oral health seriously.
 Providing fluoride treatments to our patients is just one way to achieve our goal of giving everyone a healthy and radiant smile.
-Contact us today to schedule an appointment.
+Contact our Henderson offices today to schedule an appointment.